aditeyabaral/word2vec-c/README.md

 Finding Distributed Representations of Words<br>
 Note - The project is not complete and is a work in progress.
 Once finished all changes will be moved to [NLPC](https://github.com/aditeyabaral/NLPC).

+Remember to redirect output to a text file after you execute.
+The application quits after training.

+## Validation
 Stuff that works: <br>
 * input corpus text preprocessing
 * creation of context vectors (CBOW model) and prediction word vectors (X and y respectively)